DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 2D Artist Meeting Notes.md

 ### Redesign Dialogue UI

-The dialogue UI seems
+The dialogue UI seems a little flat and boring, even with the bobbing of the characters.

 #### Portal Image

 Instead of having just the circle-y portal image behind the characters, we should have something a little more animated.

-In-game, the portal is a fire.
-We can try an animated fire behind the character portraits so the
+In-game, the portal is a fire, so we should try to match that visually.
+We can try an animated fire behind the character portraits so the portal looks more alive and interesting.

+Let's try a couple animated frames of fire behind the